 How does a front-load washer spin and drain?

 Front-load washing machines will also send voltage to a drain pump that drains the water from the tub and forces it through the drain hose to a laundry tub or standpipe.
+If that doesn’t happen, your front-loading washer won’t drain or spin.
 One thing that differentiates a front-load washer from a top-load washer is the presence of a “coin trap” attached to the drain pump.
 This feature is designed to catch coins, keys, or other debris that may have been inadvertently left in pants’ pockets (most of the time, it’s trapping lint from clothing).
 A trap with too much debris can prevent the drain pump from successfully draining the water from the tub, so you should clean out the trap periodically.

 During the spin cycle, the speed of the rotation is increased dramatically.
 At the beginning of the spin cycle, the tub is rotated more slowly to allow the laundry to be evenly distributed, but as the cycle advances, the voltage is increased which results in a high-speed spin.
 Generally, front-load washers will spin faster than top-load models, a key factor in reducing drying time.